Antix-Development/WebPlus/README.md

 ## Requirements

-All you really need is a text editor but if you want to build your own binary you will need [Visual Studio](https://visualstudio.microsoft.com/vs/).
+All you really need is a text/code editor such as Notepad, [Visual Studio Code](https://code.visualstudio.com/), [NotePad++](https://notepad-plus-plus.org/), or [Sublime Text](https://www.sublimetext.com/).
+If you want to build your own binary though, you will need [Visual Studio](https://visualstudio.microsoft.com/vs/).

 ## Your first WebPlus app